zephyrproject-rtos/zephyr/README.rst

 Community Support
 *****************

-Community support is provided via mailing lists and Slack; see the Resources below for details.
+Community support is provided via mailing lists and Discord; see the Resources below for details.

 .. _project-resources: